 Blue Light Isn’t All Bad

 While we have highlighted a number of the negative side effects of blue light, it is important to note that not all blue light is bad.
 In fact, the light within the blue-turquoise range (between 465-495 nm) is essential to our vision and our general well-being, so it is important to be exposed to this range.
 This is the range that helps to regulate your circadian rhythm.

 Tips for Reducing the Effects of Blue Light

 - Expose yourself to lots of light during the day.
 It sounds counterintuitive, but exposure to light during the day (even blue light) helps to reinforce your circadian rhythm.
 Just remember to protect your eyes from harmful UV and blue light.

 - Try not to use electronic devices with bright screens for at least an hour before bed.
-It may be hard to stay off your phone, tablet and computer in the evenings, but when you wake feeling rested, it will be well worth it.
+It may be hard to stay off your phone, tablet, and computer in the evenings, but when you wake to feel rested, it will be well worth it.

 - Use blue light blocking glasses.
 Sometimes the answer is right before your eyes!
-Blue light blocking glasses can ease digital eye strain, decrease your risk of macular degeneration and increase the clarity of your vision.
+Blue light blocking glasses can ease digital eye strain, decrease your risk of macular degeneration, reduce glare, and increase the clarity of your vision.
 Just be sure your blue light blocking glasses aren’t blocking beneficial blue-turquoise light.

-Eagle Eyes blue light blocking glasses help to protect and expand your vision by blocking harmful UV and scattered blue light emissions.
-All of our glasses safeguard against the wavelengths most harmful to your retinas (415-455 nm), while allowing light from the beneficial blue-turquoise light range (465-495 nm).
+Eagle Eyes blue light blocking glasses help to protect and expand your vision by blocking and filtering harmful UV and scattered blue light emissions.
+All of our blue light glasses safeguard against the wavelengths most harmful to your retinas (415-455 nm) while allowing light from the beneficial blue-turquoise light range (465-495 nm).
 Explore our wide selection of styles with blue light blocking lenses, from Aviator sunglasses to night driving glasses to glasses specifically designed to reduce digital eye strain.